MartinLoeper/KAMP-DSL/README.md

 - Run KAMP as Eclipse Application
 - Ignore minor errors in Vitruv and related projects
 - Create a file with .karl extensions inside a KAMP4BP project
-- You have to apply quick fixed proposed by the Editor
+- You have to apply quick fixes proposed by the Editor
 - If you get an invalid Manifest Header Exception in the inner Eclipse, navigate into the inner Eclipse Workspace and into your Project -> META-INF -> MANIFEST.MF and remove trailing commas for *Require-Bundle:* attribute

 ## DSL Editor Requirements